 The only operators whose measurement is independent on the momentum filtering are the spin components for which we have $\langle\mathsf{S}_i\rangle'= \langle\mathsf{S}_i\rangle$ and ${\rm disp}(S_i)'={\rm disp}(S_i)$.

-In this manner we derived all the statistical quantities of prepared or detected wave-packets using only analytical methods without resorting to a visual study of the packet profile in CR which is intuitive but sterile from the point of view of QFT.
+In this manner we derived all the statistical quantities of prepared or detected wave-packets using only analytical methods without resorting to a visual study of the packet profile in CR which might be intuitive but is sterile from the point of view of QFT.